 A private-instruction setting for individual projects in performance practice or pedagogy.
 May be used to fulfill electives only.
 Project proposals must be approved by the associate dean for graduate studies and the division chair prior to registration.
-Prerequisite: Permission of the instructor.
-One, two or three credits.
+One, two or three credits, dependent upon topic.